gmjjatin/baala-fde76/content/pages/about.md

   - type: bulletpoints_section
     section_id: bulletpoints_section
     bulletpoints:
-      - title: We love nature
+      - title: We love incense sticks
         description: >
           Now THAT is true, but we love creating incense sticks even more.
 We talk about it on our blog, like, [a lot](http://bit.ly/2YA6999).
 We